Philadelphia Experiment: Origins of the story

 In 1957, Jessup was invited to the Office of Naval Research where he was shown the annotated copy of his book.
 Jessup noticed the handwriting of the annotations resembled the letters he received from Allen.
 (Twelve years later, Allen would say that he authored all of the annotations in order "to scare the hell out of Jessup".)

 Two officers at ONR, Captain Sidney Sherby and Commander George W. Hoover, took a personal interest in the matter.
 Hoover later explained that his duties as Special Projects Officer required him to investigate many publications and that he ultimately found nothing of substance to the alleged invisibility experiment.
 Hoover discussed the annotations with Austin N. Stanton, president of Varo Manufacturing Corporation of Garland, Texas, during meetings about Varo's contract work for ONR.

 Stanton became so interested that Varo's office began producing mimeographed copies of Jessup's book with the annotations and Allen's letters, first a dozen and eventually 127 copies.
 These copies came to be known as the "Varo edition".
-Besides noting handwriting of the individual named "Jemi" (addressed as such by the others and using blue-violet ink), the anonymous introduction to the Varo edition concludes that there were two other individuals making annotations, "Mr. A" (identified as Allen by Jessup, in blue ink), "Mr. B" (in blue-green ink).
+Besides noting handwriting of the individual named "Jemi" (addressed as such by the others and using blue-violet ink), the anonymous introduction to the Varo edition concludes that there were two other individuals making annotations, "Mr. A" (identified as Allen by Jessup, in blue ink) and "Mr. B" (in blue-green ink).

 Jessup tried to publish more books on the subject of UFOs, but was unsuccessful.
-He lost his publisher and experienced a succession of downturns in his personal life, and died by suicide in Florida on April 30, 1959.
+He lost his publisher and experienced a succession of downturns in his personal life, and died of suicide in Florida on April 30, 1959.

-The various book writers who tried to get more information from Carl Allen found his responses elusive, or couldn't find him at all.
+The various book writers who tried to get more information from Carl Allen found his responses elusive, or could not find him at all.
 One reporter from Allen's hometown of New Kensington, Pennsylvania, interviewed his family and was handed a pile of documents and books, all scribbled with Allen's annotations.
 They described Allen as a "fantastic mind", but also a drifter and a "master leg-puller".